-Advance votes (other than advance special votes) may be counted from 9am on election day at the Returning Officer's headquarters, or another location, if the Returning Officer can provide an appropriate secure area for the count.
+Advance votes (other than advance special votes) can be counted before the close of voting on election day at the Returning Officer's headquarters, or another location, if the Returning Officer can provide an appropriate secure area for the count.
+The Returning Officer will advise you of the proposed start time for the early count for the by-election.